We’re the Twitter agency.

-That’s because key decision makers are on Twitter.
-The entrepreneurs, politicians, influencers and business leaders are all on Twitter.
+That’s because key decision makers are on Twitter: the entrepreneurs, politicians, influencers and business leaders are all on Twitter.
 Tomorrow’s leaders are on Twitter right now.

 Combining Twitter with other social channels delivers great results.